-- Replace carrots with sweet potato, regular potato, chayote squash or any other root vegetable.
+- Replace butternut squash with sweet potato, regular potato, chayote squash or any other root vegetable.

 - Use a cumin seed pop instead of mustard seeds.

-- Instead of spinach, mix in 1-2 bunches of watercress or one bunch of mustard or kale greens.
+- Instead of spinach, mix in 1-2 bunches of watercress or one bunch of mustard greens or kale.